Wycombe Abbey School Hong Kong – The Bursary Scheme

 At Wycombe Abbey School Hong Kong, we provide the finest possible primary education in Hong Kong, in line with the quality of education and excellence that our school name in the United Kingdom is renowned for.

 As a private school the cost of our education can be beyond the affordability of some families.
-For this reason, a donation has been gifted to the school by CTF Education Group to allow children who are capable of flourishing at the school but whose families may not be able to afford the tuition fees, to enroll.
+For this reason, a donation has been gifted to allow children who are capable of flourishing at the school but whose families may not be able to afford the tuition fees, to enroll.

 The Bursary Scheme (the “Scheme”)